-At approximately 5-10 locations within your property, take soil samples to a depth of 4" (lawn) or 8" (garden).
+At approximately 5 to 10 locations within your property, take soil samples to a depth of 4 inches (lawn) or 8 inches (garden).
 Samples only need to be a spoonful or less.
 Each of the samples should come from the same soil type.
-Any soil that is VERY different in color or texture, should be tested separately.
+Any soil that is very different in color or texture, should be tested separately.
 So avoid small areas where conditions are very different.
-Examples include: wet spots, natural areas, landscaped areas, etc. Mix all of the samples together thoroughly in the bucket.
+Examples include wet spots, natural areas, landscaped areas, etc. Mix all of the samples together thoroughly in the bucket.
 This will give you a composite sample to test.

 Testing gives you precise information regarding the condition of your soil.
 With that information, you are able to: